when heroes were heroes

 Before Egypt and Libya there had been Greece, and Crete.
 As little boys we would ask him to tell us about it, but he never would.
 “Only the cooks talk about it,” he would say.
 “The rest of us keep it to ourselves.”
 Once someone came up to him, thanked for his service, called him a “hero.”
 I’d never seen him lost for words before, I could tell he was embarrassed and didn’t quite know how to respond.
 “When everyone’s a hero, no-one is,” I heard him say to Mom as his admirer walked away.
 “We had a job to do, that’s all.”

 But then I fell very ill.
 That’s when he finally relented and told me the first story, about how he volunteered to take a message to the rest of the company, somehow separated from the battalion.
 As he crawled across a cornfield just outside Thebes in the dead of night he heard the unmistakable sound of a rifle bolt guiding a bullet into the firing chamber, up on a bank, to his right.
 Slowly he turned his head.
 The German soldier had him in his sights.
 They gazed upon each other, each from very different countries far, far away and now bound close in the very same place by a mutual oath to kill.
-Seconds went by.
+Seconds ticked by.
 Then the German lifted his rifle and with his other hand motioned to Dad to keep going.
 “Kamerad” he whispered.
 “Comrade.”
 Dad carried the burden of that gift for the rest of his war.

 When the SS paratroopers jumped by their thousands into Crete, the Kiwi battalion was waiting for them.
 One trooper came down from the sky near the olive grove where Dad’s platoon was dug in.
 Dad shot him just as he hit the ground.
 Then he ran forward with bayonet fixed and brandished high, frenzied and eager to finish him off.
 He leaped into the stream bed where the German soldier was lying, mortally wounded.
 He couldn’t bring himself to do it.

 All day the two teenagers huddled together while the furious battle for Crete went on around them.
 Dad was helpless, his field dressings did nothing to stem the blood.
 Slowly the life ebbed from the German soldier as he lay in my father’s arms.
 He took off his scapular medal and gave it to my father, along with his compass and a photo of his family that had been carefully tucked away in his breast pocket.
 They prayed together, the Our Father, endless Hail Mary’s.
-That day Dad became a Catholic.
+That day my father became a Catholic.

-My brother has the photo now, the address on the back has long since faded away but you can still make out the family quite clearly, standing together in their Sunday finery in a park somewhere in Hamburg in the late 1930s.
+My twin brother has the photo now, the address on the back has long since faded away but you can still make out the family quite clearly, standing together in their Sunday finery in a park somewhere in Hamburg in the late 1930s.
 Mother, father, son and daughter.
 The compass sits in a safe deposit box at a bank not far from here.
-Dad left it for me when he died from his wounds, just a decade after the war ended.
+Dad left it for me when he finally died from his wounds, just a decade after the war ended.

 His death blew up our family.
 We’ve each been looking for him ever since, in our own way.
 For a long time as I grew up I wished I could crawl into the old cabinet where he used to hang his jackets, where the smell of his pipe tobacco lingered for years like the incense at Sunday mass that hangs heavy in the air and then slowly wafts heavenwards.
 But now I feel his presence more powerfully than ever before.
 Just last week his namesake and grandson joined an elite unit of the US Army.